Winter Garden Theatre (1850): The "Hundred Nights Hamlet"

-The following night, on November 26, 1864, Booth played the lead role in what became known as the “100 nights Hamlet", a record which stood for fifty-six years.
+The following night, on November 26, 1864, Booth played the lead role in what became known as the "100 nights Hamlet", a record which stood for 56 years, until John Barrymore's Hamlet role in 1920 (of another famous acting family, the Barrymore-Drew family).

 The Hamlet of Edwin Booth is well documented in reviews and diaries of those who saw the production.
-One review, appearing in Harper's shortly after the run of "the hundred nights Hamlet" summarized what Edwin Booth had accomplished during this important portrayal - a production which, perhaps more than any other single production in American stage history, solidified one of the great roles in dramatic history with a single actor.
+One review, appearing in Harper's magazine shortly after the run of "the hundred nights Hamlet" summarized what Edwin Booth had accomplished during this important portrayal – a production which, perhaps more than any other single production in American stage history, solidified one of the great roles in dramatic history with a single actor.
 As a critic from the era then wrote: "A really fine actor is as uncommon as a really great dramatic poet.
 Yet what Garrick was in Richard III or Edmund Kean in Shylock, we are sure Edwin Booth is in Hamlet."

-After that, Booth followed his Hamlet marathon on March 23, 1865, with a series of what he called "Grand Revivals": a series of classical dramas sumptuously produced at the Winter Garden that began with a highly acclaimed production of Othello, with Booth in the title role.
+After that, Booth followed his Hamlet marathon on March 23, 1865, with a series of what he called "Grand Revivals": a series of classical dramas sumptuously produced at the Winter Garden playhouse that began with a highly acclaimed production of Othello, with Booth (as usual) in the title role.

-After Lincoln’s assassination, Edwin Booth went int a self-imposed retirement and asked president Andrew Johnson for his brother's body and had him buried at Green Mount Cemetery in 1865.
-Finally, in February 1866, he returned to the stage and played his acclaimed Richelieu, followed in January 1867 by a spectacular production of Merchant of Venice that was considered one of the finest productions of that play during the 19th century.
+After President Lincoln's assassination on April 14, 1865, older brother Edwin Booth went int a self-imposed retirement and privately asked successor 17th President Andrew Johnson for his younger brother's body remains and had him quietly buried at the Booth family plot at the historic Green Mount Cemetery in Baltimore, in an unmarked grave later that year of 1865.

+Finally, ten months later in February 1866, he returned to the stage and played his acclaimed character of Richelieu, followed in January 1867 by a spectacular production of the Merchant of Venice that was considered one of the finest productions of that play during the 19th century.